destinyae/LIPs/README.md

 ## Supported standards

-You can see all the supported standards which that are supported and shaped by LIPs [here](./supported-standards/README.md).
+You can see all the supported standards that are supported and shaped by LIPs [here](./supported-standards/README.md).